 - Since 2005, the United States has incrementally imposed financial sanctions on Iranian banks for helping finance Iran's nuclear and ballistic missile programs and terrorist groups.
 Sanctions are also a response to Iran's deceptive financial practices that threaten to undermine the stability of the international banking system.

-- U.S. measures also include informal actions to leverage market forces by highlighting the reputational risk of doing business with a bank engaged in illicit financial conduct.
+- U.S. measures also include informal actions to leverage market forces by highlighting to foreign banks the reputational risk of doing business with an Iranian bank engaged in illicit financial conduct.

 - Refused international inspections of its nuclear facilities

 - Engaged in deceptive financial conduct harmful to the international financial system

 - Denying Iran access to the U.S. financial system and the U.S. dollar